 Signs on Roof

 Whether it involves turning up the heat in winter or the air conditioning in summer, bigger energy bills might indicate that the home’s insulation is no longer doing its job.
 Over time, blown-in insulation made of fiberglass or cellulose fibers will sink towards the ground as gravity takes its toll.
+Though this issue is solved with stabilized versions of cellulose insulation like our Pro Grade product.

 Caught in a Draft

-One possible indicator that new insulation is required is the occurrence of drafts flowing through the house.
+One possible indicator that new wall insulation is required is the occurrence of drafts flowing through the house.
 A drafty section in a home can also be caused by gaps around doors and windows, though, so these problems should be ruled out first.
-Regarding insulation, a draft can result from blown-in insulation settling, old insulation decaying, or fiberglass batting insulation not forming a snug fit in the wall, ceiling, and floor spaces.
+Regarding insulation, a draft can result from blown-in insulation settling, old insulation decaying, or fiberglass batting insulation not forming a snug fit in the wall, ceiling, and rim joists.
 If strong winds can circulate past exterior walls, they can also force its way through individual insulation strands and overcome the material’s thermal resistance.

 One Extreme to Another